Georgegriff/griffadev/src/posts/type-checking-globals/type-checking-globals.md

   - VSCode
   - TypeScript
   - TensorflowJS
-date: '2021-04-18'
+date: "2021-04-18"
 hero:
   image: "/images/documentation.png"
-  alt: 'VS Code documentation for the tensor2d function.'
+  alt: "VS Code documentation for the tensor2d function."
 ---

 I've been learning a little bit of artificial intelligence/machine learning in my spare time and I recently started learning a little TensorflowJS.
 The quickest and simplest way of getting TensorflowJS is a good old script tag.
-When you are experimenting and prototyping you *really* don't want to waste time with build tools.
+When you are experimenting and prototyping you _really_ don't want to waste time with build tools.

 Whilst this tutorial explains setting up basic type-checking for TensorflowJS it should work for any global library that has TypeScript documentation.
 When building a production project you may want to consider build tools, but for Machine learning experiments, I find you just want to get to the coding using documentation and examples.